Paid Parental Leave

-- Upon termination of the individual’s employment at the College, he or she will not be paid for any unused paid parental leave for which he or she was eligible.
+- Upon termination of the individual’s employment at the College, they will not be paid for any unused paid parental leave for which they were eligible.

 - If an employee voluntarily separates from employment within 60 days of the end of their parental leave period, the employee may be required to repay the College for all paid parental leave received under this policy, excluding sick, vacation, and personal time.